FractalBlocks/Fractal.js/API.md

 # Fractal API (TODO: update this)

-The API is designed to be as simple as possible, helping to make and maintain code.
+The API is designed to be as simple as possible, helping to build and maintain code.

 Missing API parts (TODO):